agowd/agowd/README.md

 ## Current Work

-I'm currently an undergraduate researcher at the Center for Neuroengineering and Therapeutics at UPenn working on applying network neuroscience to epilepsy.
+I'm currently a neuroimaging researcher at the Center for Neuroengineering and Therapeutics at UPenn working on applying network neuroscience to epilepsy.

 ## Looking to Work In